All Episodes

 We'd love to hear from you today.

-Anyway, an investigation regarding the action of the parents and the family that led up to the incident, uh, is uh not related to zoo operations, according to the Cincinnati police department spokesperson.
+Anyway, an investigation regarding the action of the parents and the family that led up to the incident is not related to zoo operations, according to the Cincinnati Police Department spokesperson.

-And the little boy's mother, identified as Michelle Gregg, was uh with the child on Saturday at the zoo when the when the child slipped past the fence and tumbled to the tumbled into the enclosure.
+Now, the little boy's mother, identified as Michelle Gregg, was with the child on Saturday at the zoo when the child slipped past the fence and tumbled into the enclosure.

-And anyway, uh she put a Facebook post up that said, God protected my child until the authorities were Able to get to him.
+And anyway, she put a Facebook post up that said, God protected my child until the authorities were able to get to him.

 My son is safe, was able to walk with a concussion and a few scrapes, no broken bones, no internal injuries.